postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-methods.md

 ## Overriding several methods with the same aspect

 In the above sections, we have always derived our aspect class from the <xref:Metalama.Framework.Aspects.OverrideMethodAspect> abstract class.
 This class exists for simplificy and convenience.
 It is merely a shortcut that derives from the <xref:System.Attribute> class and implements the `IAspect<IMethod>` interface.
-The only thing it does is to add an `OverrideMethod` advice to the target of the custom attribute.
+The only thing it does is to add an `Override` advice to the target of the custom attribute.

 Here is the simplified source code of the <xref:Metalama.Framework.Aspects.OverrideMethodAspect> class: